 To date, studies have shown that time-restrictive eating can lead to weight loss and can improve metabolic dysfunction in those who are overweight or obese.
 From improving blood sugar control in men with type 2 diabetes to improving insulin sensitivity, blood pressure, and oxidative stress in men with prediabetes to improving waist circumference, blood pressure, lipids and blood sugar markers for patients who were already taking a statin and/or blood pressure medication, the time-restrictive eating approach is certainly enticing.
 Another study found that longer nighttime fasts were associated with a decreased risk of breast cancer recurrence, in breast cancer survivors who fasted for 13 hours or more nightly.
 Preliminary research also suggests that time-restricted eating has the potential to improve the gut microbiome.

-Time-restricted eating can be helpful in these groups because it encourages calorie restriction without calorie counting, it decreases appetite and it prevents insulin levels from staying elevated for long periods of time.
+Time-restricted eating can be helpful in these groups because it can reduce overconsumption without calorie counting, it decreases appetite and it prevents insulin levels from staying elevated for long periods of time.
 Insulin levels signal the body to store fat.
 In a nutshell, the longer we go without food, the more chance we give ourselves to allow our fat to be used as fuel.

 It’s important to keep in mind, however, that most human studies to date have followed their subjects only from 4 days to 4 months.
 There have been a range of eating windows that have been studied, from 10 hours to 4 hours, and results for studies focused on one sex or age group, may not translate to other groups.
 Although the studies do show legitimate improvement in some lab values and weight over the short term, they do not take into account 1) the likelihood that people will stay with this eating pattern long-term and 2) long-term results and potential complications for those who do stay on an eating pattern with a short daily eating window.
 Overall, the consensus is that time-restricted eating is a promising therapeutic strategy for controlling weight and improving metabolic health in those who are overweight or obese, but more large-scale clinical trials are needed to confirm preliminary findings and determine long-term usefulness.